dgaydukov/exchange-core/README.md

 ### OrderBook design
 Since order book is the core part - it's implementation is very important, cause if matching is slow, the whole system would be slow.
 We have several order book implementations.
 All of them implement [OrderBook Interface](/src/main/java/com/exchange/core/matching/orderbook/OrderBook.java).
 Implementations use different underlying data structures to store bids/asks, such as map, array, linked list, priority queue.
 But `PriceLevel` is the same everywhere.
+There is no ideal data structure, as you will see from below.
+But what you should try to achieve is that any operation like `add/update/remove/match` should take O(1) time.
+If you do iteration over large array or linked list for any of such operation, you should reconsider your design.
+Sometimes 2 data structures can be combined to achieve O(1) for any type of access.
 Currently, there are 4 implementations:
 * [MapOrderBook](/src/main/java/com/exchange/core/matching/orderbook/book/MapOrderBook.java) - naive implementation, here we are using default JDK implementations `java.utils.TreeMap` to store internal state of order book like bids/asks.
 Since these JDK implementations are not designed for low latency, they won't perform well under high load due to: gc problems or primitive unboxing/auto-boxing.
 Such implementation is good for educational purpose, but completely useless for real-world apps.
 * [ArrayOrderBook](/src/main/java/com/exchange/core/matching/orderbook/book/ArrayOrderBook.java) - advanced version of order book, compared to `MapOrderBook` order book, here we can achieve faster performance by directly manipulating the underlying array.
 In `TreeMap` there is also underlying array and each time we insert/remove, it's sorted internally/implicitly.
 But here we are adding/removing from order book explicitly